A Digital Agency Dedicated to Measurable Results

 What is a campaign you worked on that was especially successful?

 We did a project for the Diocese of Brooklyn to try and modernize the Catholic Church and appeal more to younger generations.
 Some of the viral campaigns titled “The Original Hipster” and “It’s Never Just a Selfie” made waves in terms of digital presence.
 “The Original Hipster” garnered over 2.6 million media impressions, a figure staggering for the Catholic Church.
 Parts of the project ended up being picked up by Saturday Night Live and received a lot of positive press in both the local and national media.

 How did you become interested in this industry?

 In university I majored in International Relations.
 Post college, I wanted to start something for myself.
-I felt that after college I was really only responsible for myself and had a very solid opportunity to try something.
-I founded Ruckus, Honda motorcycles as a first client.
-Am red cross marketing, did some stuff for YMCA at local level could parlay that in
+I felt that after college I was really only responsible for myself and had a very solid opportunity to try something creative.
+So, I founded Ruckus and managed to swing Honda motorcycles as a first client.
+From then on, it has been growth for about a decade.